Faryd Mondragón

 Faryd Camilo Mondragón Alí (born 21 June 1971) is a Colombian retired professional footballer who played as a goalkeeper.

+In a club career that started and ended at his hometown club Deportivo Cali, Mondragón also had two spells at Argentine club Independiente.
+In European football, he had brief spells with Zaragoza in La Liga and Metz in Ligue 1, as well as a full decade split between Galatasaray in the Turkish Süper Lig and 1.
+FC Köln in the Bundesliga.

-Since his debut in 1993, he has played over 50 times for the Colombia national team.
+In a 21-year international career that started in 1993, he played 51 times for the Colombia national team.
 He was named in the Colombia squads for the 1992 Olympics, two Copa América tournaments, two CONCACAF Gold Cups, and the World Cups of 1994, 1998 and 2014.
-On 24 June 2014, Mondragón made history by becoming the oldest player to play a FIFA World Cup match at the age of 43 years and 3 days, a record that was broken four years later by 45-year-old Egyptian goalkeeper Essam El-Hadary.
+On 24 June 2014, Mondragón became the oldest player to play a FIFA World Cup match at the age of 43 years and 3 days, a record that was broken four years later by 45-year-old Egyptian goalkeeper Essam El Hadary.

 Club career

+Early career
-Born in Cali, Mondragón is of Lebanese descent.

-He began his career began at Deportivo Cali, and he moved to Independiente Santa Fe and then Cerro Porteño in Paraguay.
+Born in Cali, Mondragón began his career began at hometown club Deportivo Cali, and he moved to Independiente Santa Fe and then Cerro Porteño in Paraguay.
 Mondragon held a contract with Cerro Porteño until May 1993.
-Mondragon's deal with Cerro Porteño was a six-month loan with the option to buy for USD $700 thousand.
+His deal Cerro Porteño was a six-month loan with the option to buy for US$700,000.
 During his stay at Cerro Porteño, he lived in the Hotel Excelsior in Asunción.
-In the 1993 Cerro Porteño team, Mondragon was colleagued with Paraguayans Carlos Gamarra, Francisco Arce, Estanislao Struway, Virgilio Ferreira, Ecuadorian Luis Capurro and Brazilians Alex Rossi, Silvio Wielewski, Carlos Antonio Chaves and Luís Carlos Carvalho dos Reis.
+In the 1993 Cerro Porteño team, he played with Paraguayans Carlos Gamarra, Francisco Arce, Estanislao Struway, Virgilio Ferreira, Ecuadorian Luis Capurro and Brazilians Alex Rossi, Silvio Wielewski, Carlos Antonio Chaves and Luís Carlos Carvalho dos Reis.
 On 23 March 1993, it was announced that Mondragón would join Argentine club River Plate when Cerro Porteño finished its participation in the Copa Libertadores.
-Following a Copa Libertadores game for Cerro Porteno against Newell's Old Boys in Rosario, Mondragon flew to Buenos Aires to sign his contract and Cerro Porteño discarded the possibility of permanently signing Mondragon cause his cost was too high.
+Following a Copa Libertadores game for Cerro Porteno against Newell's Old Boys in Rosario, Mondragón flew to Buenos Aires to sign his contract and Cerro Porteño discarded the possibility of permanently signing him because the cost was too high.

-His career took off when he joined the Argentine first division side Argentinos Juniors in 1993, and then made his international debut for Colombia.
-The following year he moved to Club Atlético Independiente where he won, among other titles, the 1995 Supercopa Libertadores against Flamengo.
+Mondragón joined the Argentine first division side Argentinos Juniors in 1993, and then made his international debut for Colombia.
+The following year he moved to Independiente where he won, among other titles, the 1995 Supercopa Libertadores against Flamengo.
 Apart from some brief periods, he largely stood at the club until 2001.

-He was the man behind the FC Metz's escape from relegation from Ligue 1 at the end of the 2000–01 season.
-However, he was convicted of using a false Greek passport and despite the mitigating circumstances (the passport would have been provided by shysters and FC Metz had not reached the limit of players outside the EU), Mondragón was not allowed to play in France and had to leave the country.

-Mondragón represented Turkish power Galatasaray from 2001 to 2007, where he won two Süper Lig titles in 2002 and 2006.
-He was appreciated by the fans for his many saves and his commitment to the success of the team, and also become known for his prayers before and during games.
-He came to the fore in many European matches and was selected Player of the week in the Champions League two times.
+At the end of 1998, Mondragón signed on loan for Real Zaragoza in Spain's La Liga.
+He was unable to take the starting place from established goalkeeper Juanmi during his brief spell in Aragon.